maslla100/Challenge-UTA-2/README.md

 ## Tests

 To test this project, open the index.html file in your browser.
 Click on the links in the navbar to navigate to the other pages.
-Click on the images to view the full size images.
-Click on the links in the footer to navigate to the social media pages.
-Click on the "Contact" link in the navbar to navigate to the contact page.
-Fill out the form and click the "Submit" button to submit the form.
-Click on the "Submit" button without filling out the form to see the validation.

 ## Questions